-Informing the design of a community arts hub on the Alton estate in Roehampton
+Example: 4 Informing the design of a community arts hub on the Alton estate in Roehampton

-In early 2014, Social Life was commissioned by Wandsworth Arts to carry out a viability study for a new community arts hub in Roehampton, to feed into the development of a new masterplan for the Alton estate.
-The Alton estate is one of the best examples of modernist social housing in England, drawing on Le Corbusier's Unité d'Habitation design principles for residential housing.
+Social Life was commissioned by Wandsworth Arts to carry out a viability study for a new community arts hub in Roehampton, as part of the development of a new masterplan for the Alton Estate.
+The Alton Estate is one of the best examples of modernist social housing in England, drawing on Le Corbusier's Unité d'Habitation design principles for residential housing.

 Predictive social sustainability data gave us valuable insights into the Roehampton community.
-From the OAC assessment, we saw that the Alton area has a similar psycho-geographic profile to most of inner London, which is different from the rest of Wandsworth and from nearby areas of Roehampton.
-The IMD analysis reveals that most of the Alton area falls into the second lowest quintile of local areas in England and Wales: if all areas were ranked by their IMD score, the Alton area would be in the second lowest fifth.
+From the OAC assessment, we saw that the Alton area (the Estate and its immediate surroundings) has a similar psycho-geographic profile to most of inner London, however this is different to the profile of nearby areas of Roehampton.
+The IMD analysis reveals that most of the Alton area falls into the second lowest quintile of local areas in England and Wales, deprivation is therefore higher than average but not as low as many areas.